 - Emily had bailed on her friends three different times now.
 She only made plans in the first place because it sounded like a good idea—not because she actually wanted to go.
 When the time came to meet her friends out or have them over, she’d shoot them a short text saying she wasn’t feeling up for it today.
 In fact, she wasn’t up for much lately.
 She went to work, but only because she had to.
 The rest of her time she spent in bed.
 Finally, her friends convinced her to talk to someone about her change in mood and behavior.
 Quickly, after assessing her symptoms, her counselor diagnosed her with depression and has since helped her begin managing those symptoms.

-Schedule a Session at Thriveworks in Center City, Philadelphia
+Schedule a Session at Thriveworks Counseling & Psychiatry Philadelphia

-Mental health professionals commit their time and their work to helping you.
+Therapists, psychiatrists, and psychologists commit their time and their work to helping you.
 They truly care about your success in therapy and in life—this is precisely why therapy works.
-Not to mention, the providers at Thriveworks in Center City, Philadelphia are the best of the best.
+Not to mention, the providers at Thriveworks Counseling & Psychiatry Philadelphia are the best of the best.
 They have extensive training and experience helping people just like you through life’s obstacles.
-These professionals will utilize this training, experience, their caring nature, and special skills to best help you.
+These professionals will utilize this training, experience, caring nature, and special skills to best help you.

 You don’t have to feel guilty or ashamed of the problems you present in therapy.
 Every single one of us runs into problems that threaten our wellbeing, especially if they go unaddressed—which poses another problem because we often don’t know how to effectively address these problems and are hesitant to ask for help.
 Let’s stop that cycle today.
-If you think you could benefit from partnering with a counselor or therapist, reach out for help at Thriveworks in Center City, Philadelphia.
-Call us today at (215) 543-6217.
+If you think you could benefit from partnering with a counselor or therapist, reach out for help at Thriveworks Counseling & Psychiatry Philadelphia.
+We’ll get you set up with your first in-person counseling or online counseling appointment.